singlestore-labs/singlestore-hasura-connector/README.md

 ### Step 8.
 Start the connector's Docker Compose

-Let's start our connector's Docker Compose file by running the following from inside the connector's subgraph:
+Start the connector's Docker Compose file by running the following from inside the connector's subgraph:

 ```bash
 docker compose -f compose.yaml up